Anticoder03/moster_industries/README.md

 For any queries, feature requests, or technical support, feel free to reach out to us:
 📧 **Email:** [techfellows05@gmail.com](mailto:techfellows05@gmail.com)
 🌐 **Website:** (Coming Soon)
 ---
+⚠️ This project is proprietary and not for public use.
+Unauthorized copying, modification, or distribution is strictly prohibited.

+---
 © 2025 Tech Fellow's.
 All rights reserved.